ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A nested token does not need to use the same encoding as the enclosing token.
 This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.
-Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nested token submodule.
+Thus, a CBOR-encoded token like a CWT can have a JWT as a nested token submodule and vice versa.

-The following two sections describe how to encode and decode a nested token.

 ###### Surrounding EAT is CBOR-Encoded

 This describes the encoding and decoding of CBOR or JSON-encoded tokens nested inside a CBOR-encoded token.

 If the nested token is CBOR-encoded, then it MUST be a CBOR tag and MUST be wrapped in a byte string.
-The tag identifies whether the nested token is a CWT, a UCCS, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
+The tag identifies whether the nested token is a CWT, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
 A nested CBOR-encoded token that is not a CBOR tag is NOT allowed.

 If the nested token is JSON-encoded, then the data item MUST be a text string containing JSON.